 We will provide you a copy of the "Drug List."
 To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.scanhealthplan.com) or call Member Services.

-SECTION 4 Your monthly costs for SCAN Affirm partnered with Included LGBTQ+ Health
+SECTION 4 Your monthly costs for SCAN Balance

 Your costs may include the following: